TejasDeveloper-analyst/Elevate_labs/DAY_6/README.md

 👤 **Author**: Tejas S

 ## 🙏 Thank You
-Thanks to **Inelevant Labs** for this opportunity to apply SQL on real business data!
+Thanks to **Elevate Labs** for this opportunity to apply SQL on real business data!
 Looking forward to the next challenge! 🚀